sebastianchristopher/Java8OCANotes/README.md

 > java packageb.ClassB
 ```
 * [More on compiling and running programs with packages and classpath](#https://javahungry.blogspot.com/2018/11/solved-error-could-not-find-or-load-main-class.html)
+* if no package is specified, it will be part of the *default package*
 ### Code formatting on the exam
 * if the code starts after line 1, assume all imports are correct
 * if it starts on line 1, or there are no line numbers, make sure there are no imports missing